 The Shidami Kofungun Experience Museum (nicknamed “Shidamu”) opened its doors in 2019.

-It is a preserved archaeological park with 7 Kofun, megalithic tombs built during the Kofun period (4th – 7th century AD).
-These tombs were built as a burial site for the imperial family so worshippers of the period could visit and pray there.
+It is a preserved archaeological park featuring 7 Kofun: megalithic tombs built during the Kofun period (4th – 7th century AD).
+These tombs served as a burial site for the imperial family, allowing worshippers of the period could visit and offer their prayers.

-During your visit to the museum, you can dress in Kofun period clothes.
-This activity is especially fun for families with young children.
+During your visit to the museum, you can dress in Kofun period clothes, which can be especially fun for families with young children.

-There are also Haniwa (Kofun pottery) workshops.
-It is easy to make your own pottery and it will be a good memento of your trip to Nagoya.
+Additionally, there are Haniwa (Kofun pottery) workshops available, offering an easy to create your own pottery as a cherished memento of your trip to Nagoya.

 Shidami Kofungun Experience Museum (体感! しだみ古墳群ミュージアム)

-Entry Fee: free, except the exhibition hall 200 yen
+Entry Fee: free, except for the exhibition hall which is 200 yen for adults and free for children

 Address: Oaza Kamishidamiji Sakiyama 1367, Moriyama Ward, Nagoya, Aichi 463-0001